bdd100k/bdd100k/doc/source/evaluate.rst

 Submission format
 ^^^^^^^^^^^^^^^^^^^^^^

-To evaluate your algorithms on the BDD100K detection benchmark, you may prepare predictions in bitmask format, which is illustrated in :ref:`Panoptic Segmentaiton Bitmask <bitmask>`.
+To evaluate your algorithms on the BDD100K panoptic segmentation benchmark, you may prepare predictions in bitmask format, which is illustrated in :ref:`Panoptic Segmentaiton Bitmask <bitmask>`.
 To be evaluated on the Codalab server, the submission file needs to be a zipped folder.